ZakiNata/ASOSMA/React/README.md

 ### Why it was chosen ?

-The is one of the hotest JS library at this moment.
+This is one of the hotest JS library at this moment.
 Used by a lot a developers all around the world (and Ilya using it every day at work).

 The community works a lot on the projet :